python/cpython/Doc/reference/compound_stmts.rst

 to this class object in the original local namespace.

 **Programmer's note:** Variables defined in the class definition are class variables; they are shared by all instances.
-To define instance variables, they must be given a value in the :meth:`__init__` method or in another method.
+To create instance variables, they can be set in a method with ``self.name = value``.
 Both class and instance variables are accessible through the notation "``self.name``", and an instance variable hides a class variable with the same name when accessed in this way.
-Class variables with immutable values can be used as defaults for instance variables.
+Class variables can be used as defaults for instance variables, but using mutable values there can lead to unexpected results.
 For :term:`new-style class`\es, descriptors can be used to create instance variables with different implementation details.

 .. rubric:: Footnotes